-- Remember, each argument in Task 2 is to be handwritten in blue or black ink on a separate sheet of paper or typed and printed, and must be 250-300 words. - All assignments will be collected within the first week of school.
+- Remember, each argument in Task 2 is to be typed and printed, and must be 350-500 words. - All assignments will be collected within the first week of school.
 We will be using the summer assignment to complete additional assignments in class, including analysis of your arguments and presentations to the class.
 Be prepared and be thorough. - This is a lengthy assignment.
 Doing it the week before school starts will not only be difficult and stressful for you, but it will also drastically lower the quality of your work.
-Read or write a little bit every week, and you will produce much better work. - REVISE.
-Your first draft is just that-a first draft.
-It is not and should never be your finished product.
-Put your work aside for a few days, then return to it with fresh eyes and look for places that could be improved.
+Read or write a little bit every week, and you will produce much better work.